 Today’s fast-paced, consumer-driven society requires accurate, timely communication

 between agricultural leaders and the public.
-By seeking a degree in agricultural communications,
+By choosing a degree in agricultural

-you will study in one of the nation’s most cutting edge programs and learn from award-winning
+communications, you will study in one of the nation’s best programs and learn from

-faculty members with industry experience who are devoted to student success.
+award-winning faculty members with industry experience who are devoted to students

 Agricultural publication writer or editor